johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 In summary, the only real hard fork for Cardano was the switch from Ouroboros Classic to BFT (February 2020).
 The Byron mainnet was relaunched to run the BFT protocol, allowing for a smoother transition to Ouroboros Praos with fewer chain disruptions.
 The BFT protocol was meticulously built to preserve blockchain history and make the blockchain look as a single entity.

-As IOG chief executive Charles Hoskinson discussed in his whiteboard video about the hard fork, the goal was to have a ‘graceful entry into Shelley.’
+As IOG chief executive Charles Hoskinson discussed in his whiteboard video about the hard fork,[^47] the goal was to have a ‘graceful entry into Shelley.’
 The hard fork combinator was crucial in accomplishing this transition.

 **Goguen Era Updates**